Albert Boxler - Alsace Gewurztraminer Réserve 2022 (doux)

 About the estate:

-Since arriving at the family estate nearly 20 vintages ago, Jean Boxler has slowly refined his techniques to now produce wines on par with the elite of Alsace.
-The vineyards are splendidly located, first on the Sommerberg, where Jean has a large plot, and then on the Brand, two terroirs that shine with Riesling, the estate's great grape variety.
-The viticulture is demanding and meticulous, with ageing adapted to the wines and vintages.
-There are no false notes here, whatever the grape variety, even the most modest Sylvaner or Pinot Blanc (although the latter comes from the Brand).
-The 2016 vintage is a superb success, with wines that are slightly less dense than 2015 but will age to perfection.
-2017 allowed the Sylvaners, Pinot Blancs, Muscats, and of course Rieslings to stand out within the range.
-The choice is vast, even if few wines are available at the estate.
+Since joining the family estate nearly 20 vintages ago, Jean Boxler has gradually refined his winemaking techniques to the point where he now produces wines on par with the elite of Alsace.
+The vineyards are splendidly situated, first on the Sommerberg, where Jean owns a significant number of plots, and then on the Brand—two terroirs that excel with Riesling, the estate’s flagship grape variety.
+The viticulture is demanding and meticulous, with aging methods tailored to the wines and vintages; here, there is not a single misstep, regardless of the grape variety, even the more modest Sylvaner or Pinot Blanc (though the latter comes from the Brand).
+The 2016 vintage is a superb success, with wines slightly less dense than the 2015 but which will age to perfection.
+The 2017 vintage allowed the Sylvaners, Pinot Blancs, Muscats, and of course the Rieslings to stand out within the range.
+The selection is vast, even if few wines are available at the estate.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France